katalysteducation/l20n.js/docs/syntax.rst

         "emailCount": 5
     }

-In FTL strings may use special syntax to incorporate small pieces of programmable interface.
-Those pieces are denoted with curly braces ``{`` and ``}`` and are called placeables.
-The most common use case for a placeable is to put an external argument, provided by the developer, into the string.
+Another common common use case for a placeable is to put an external argument, provided by the developer, into the string.

 There are all kinds of external data that might be useful in providing a good
 localization: user names, number of unread messages, battery level, current time, time left before an alarm goes off, etc.

 To reference a context data variable, use the dollar syntax in your FTL code:
 ``$user``. ``user`` has to be defined in the context data.
 In the examples below, we insert the value of a context data variable into an entity's value.